Cyber Shadow Accessibility Report

 In the settings, you can disable lots of different graphics options, including screen flashes, shake, and more.

 There are many instances where you'll need to be precise with the button presses and press buttons rapidly, especially in some of the more difficult areas.

-We haven’t documented any accessibility features for Difficulty in Cyber Shadow which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Cyber Shadow which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Cyber Shadow, and offer accessibility features for Difficulty:

 We've documented 1 accessibility feature for Getting Started in Cyber Shadow which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.